 Eighteen (18) credits.
 Required Courses (9 credits): ACCT 102, FINC 301, 401.
 Choose three courses for nine credits from the following list: ACCT 401; DSCI 401, 402; FINC 430; MKTG 411; any approved 491 (Individual Study) class within the College of Business; any approved 471 (special topics seminars) classes within the College of Business.

 Note that ECON 201, MIST 201 or equivalent, and DSCI 259 or ECON 361 or MATH 280 are prerequisites for FINC 301.
 Students should bear this in mind when planning their academic coursework.
 Note that the maximum overlap between a major and a minor is two courses.
 Students pursuing a major within the COB must already take ACCT 102 and FINC 301.
-Thus, COB students may not double-count electives such as ACCT 401 toward both their major and the minor; it would on count toward on of these programs.
+Thus, College of Business students may not double-count electives such as ACCT 401 toward both their major and the minor; it would on count toward on of these programs.